|

 If you do it later in the day, you may be filled with anticipation and anxiety long before you actually begin the task.

 5) Don't get distracted.
 I promise as you go about cleaning up your financial mess, you'll find other things that draw your attention--emails, magazines, catalogues, whatever is lying around near your piles of chaos.
+Don't allow yourself to get distracted.
+I want your "distraction alarm" to go off loud and clear as soon as you notice this happening, and get yourself back on task.

 There's a light at the end of the tunnel though.
 Once you go through the financial housecleaning process you'll feel as if you've been given a new life.
 You'll experience new energy as you reclaim your position of financial organization and clarity.